USS HIGGINS DDG 76

 January 14, 2015 USS Higgins departed Pier 8, Naval Base San Diego for a day-long underway to conduct Board of Inspection and Survey (INSURV) assessment.

 February 6, USS Higgins returned to San Diego after underway for routine training; Moored at Bravo Pier, NAS North Island on Feb.
-9.
+9; Underway for local operations on April 18; Moored at Bravo Pier for a brief stop to onload ammo on April 20.